1-800-800-1865 (Mon-Sat) • Online 24/7

 When Should I Sell My Gold U.S. Coins?

 There is of course no simple answer.
-Perhaps the best advice is to sell when the rationale for making the investment in the first place has changed.
+Perhaps the best advice is to sell when the rationale for investing in the first place has changed.

 Gold should remain part of every investment portfolio until those problems have been addressed.
 Unfortunately, we don’t expect reforms on these issues any time soon and will be recommending people buy gold, rather than sell it, until then.